smythtech/mininet_pcap_replay/README.md

 Simulating realistic traffic in an SDN testbed can be difficult.
 This tool allows you to take a packet capture from any network and use this as the traffic within your SDN testbed.

-This is perfect for evaluating SDN applications against complex network scenarios invovling multiple hosts and protocols.
+This is perfect for evaluating SDN applications against complex network scenarios involving multiple hosts and protocols.

 Example use cases:
 - Testing a statistics collection or load balancing application.